What You Might Want to Know Before Joining a Study

 Medical research has built into it many layers of protection for you as a research volunteer.

 We must ask you or your legal representative if you agree before we put you in a research study.

 Doctors and nurses have a code of ethics they follow while taking care of you.

 Medical researchers must also follow codes of ethics for medical research involving humans.
 There are rules that have been developed over the decades to protect the rights of research participants.

 This University’s Institutional Review Board (IRB) protects your safety and rights before and while you take part in a study.
 The Food and Drug Administration (FDA) and the U.S. Department of Health and Human Services also have laws that regulate how we protect volunteers in research.

-Questions to ask before joining a research study/experiment:
+Questions to ask before joining a clinical trial or research study:

 The Office of Research Support Committees

 Committee For The Protection of Human Subjects